Tag Archives: Democrat

 FUTURE TOWN HALLS

-Constituents who see the president as acting in an unconstitutional way need to feel hope it’s possible to stop those actions.
+Constituents who see the president as acting unconstitutionally need to feel realistic hope, feel there are reasonable, legal ways to help curb those actions.

-Civic engagement was touched on, for example, when Gillen stated how [constituents] putting pressure on [her Republican] colleagues can help pass bills, and Perotti said if Trump vetoes a bill then it’s time for the “the civics thing.”
+Civic engagement was touched on, for example, when Gillen stated how [constituents] putting pressure on [her Republican] colleagues can help pass bills.

-But I’m not sure if many audience members had time during the event to appreciate the crucial role civic engagement may play when Republicans control the Executive Branch, both Houses, and have a conservative Supreme Court.
+But make it clearer what a crucial role civic engagement can play, especially now when Republicans control the Executive Branch, both Houses, and have a conservative Supreme Court.

-For those of us who agree America’s just barely a functioning democracy: Work to help get our country through this crisis.
+And, hey, especially for those of us who agree America’s just barely a functioning democracy: Let’s all work to help get our country through this crisis.

 “Rep. Laura Gillen's Hofstra Town Hall